crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 ## Other Data Access Considerations

-### Role Hierarchy
+### Roles & Role Hierarchy

 Role hierarchy is represented in Salesforce by providing how roles stack up and report to each other in the salesforce org.
+Role hierarchy plays along with sharing rules to determine the access of data to users.

 Role hierarchy may not reflect the actual org hierarchy but also depends on other factors.
 For e.g. -